Equivariant Reinforcement Learning for Quadrotor UAV: --Equivariant Reinforcement Learning for Quadrotor

 as $\exp(\theta\hat e_3)e_3 = e_3$ for any $\theta$.
 These are equivalent to the translational dynamics \eqref{eqn:x_dot} and \eqref{eqn:v_dot}.

 Next, for \eqref{eqn:R_dot},

 Also, as $\tilde\Omega=\Omega$, it trivially satisfies \eqref{eqn:W_dot}. \end{proof}

 This implies that when the state-action trajectory $(s(t),a(t))$ for $t\in[0,T]$ is the solution of \eqref{eqn:x_dot}--\eqref{eqn:W_dot} representing the quadrotor dynamics, then the rotated trajectory $g_\theta(s(t),a(t))$ also satisfies \eqref{eqn:x_dot}--\eqref{eqn:W_dot} for any $\theta\in\Sph^1$.
-This is not surprising as the direction of $\vec e_1$ (or $\vec e_2$) in the horizontal plane is completely arbitrary.
+This is not surprising as the direction of $\vec e_1$ (or $\vec e_2$) in the horizontal plane is completely arbitrary in the formulation of the quadrotor dynamics.

 This further allows us to define an equivalent class for the state-action trajectories over an interval $[0,T]$.
 Let